Last Update: December 11, 2023

-If you’re not ready to give up on your birth control method just yet, it might be time to experiment with your diet to naturally re-balance these chemical messengers.
+If you’re not ready to give up on your birth control method just yet, it might be time to experiment with your diet to naturally re-balance these chemical messengers .
+There are supplements and vitamins that may help balance hormones.
 Whether you’re getting these nutrients through food or supplements, you may be surprised what a difference they can make.

 1. Folic acid, riboflavin (B2), vitamin B6, vitamin B12, vitamin C, vitamin E and zinc may be depleted when using hormonal birth control or experiencing hormonal imbalance.
 Supplement these nutrients if you’re not getting enough in your daily diet.